awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Automatic_Dashboards_Cross_Service.md

 # See key metrics from all AWS services<a name="CloudWatch_Automatic_Dashboards_Cross_Service"></a>

+ You can switch to the Cross\-service dashboard screen and interact with dashboards for all of the AWS services that you're using\.
+The CloudWatch Console displays your dashboards in alphabetical order and shows one or two key metrics on each dashboard\.

+**Note**
-If you use six or more AWS services, the cross\-service dashboard is not displayed on the overview page\.
-You can switch to this dashboard to see key metrics from all the AWS services that you are using\.
+ If you're using five or more AWS services, the CloudWatch Console won't display the Cross\-service dashboard on the Overview screen\.

-**To open the cross\-service dashboard**
+**To open the Cross\-service dashboard**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-   The overview appears\.
+    You're directed to the Overview screen\.

+1. From the Overview screen, select the dropdown that reads **Overview**, and then choose **Cross service dashboard**\.

+    You're directed to the Cross service dashboard screen\.

-1. Near the bottom of the page, choose **View cross service dashboard**\.
+1.  \(Optional\) If you're using the original interface, scroll to the section **Cross\-service dashboard**, and then choose **View Cross\-service dashboard**\.

-   The cross\-service dashboard appears, showing each AWS service you are using, displayed in alphabetical order\.
-For each service, one or two key metrics are displayed\.
+    You're directed to the Cross\-service dashboard screen\.

 1. You can focus on a particular service in two ways: